Services You Can Depend On

-Current state of the art open source frameworks for Big Data and our value-added approach to get you all the way to the promised land of Big Data.
+The current state of the art open-source frameworks for Big Data and our value-added approach to get you all the way to the promised land of Big Data.

 In the beginning, Hadoop was simply about batch processing and the distributed file system.
-However, rapid developments in technology has brought us to the much talked about Lambda Architecture.
+However, rapid developments in technology have brought us to the much talked about Lambda Architecture.

 The diagram represents the Lambda Architecture.

-2. Process Stream.
+- Process Stream.
 This data can be ingested and analyzed in flight with tools based on Apache Spark, and Hive and Impala on spark.
-In fact, Spark is quickly replacing Hadoop as the approach of choice big data processing.
+In fact, Spark is quickly replacing Hadoop as the approach of choice of big data processing.

 We recognized the state of affairs in Big Data pretty good, even revolutionary, but it is not perfect.
 We also recognize that although we do have skilled staff, some endeavors are better left to the commercial product experts.
 We also recognize sometimes going for an existing commercially available product is the cheaper alternative and we are not shy about that.